getmoro/moro/README.md

 $ moro bye 15:56
 ```

 You can also use break to set the total minutes of break.
 The default is 30 minutes.
-So if you just have a 30 minutes break on the day, don't touch this one.
+So if you just have 30 minutes break on the day, don't touch this one.

 ```bash
 # Imagine you notice you had 45 minutes of break instead of 30, do this to set it